 - Illustrator: Ray Anne Shea

 Why were vaccines invented?
-These history-inspired picture books give a peek at the life of Dr. Jonas Salk and other important public health health scientists.
+These history-inspired books give a peek at the history of vaccines and important public health scientists like Dr. Jonas Salk.

 The Polio Pioneer: Dr. Jonas Salk and the Polio Vaccine